aashutoshrathi/dcart/README.md

 ### What is DCart 🛒 ?

 DCart is a proof of concept for decentralized market, which removes middlewares, authorities and ofcourse scope of curroption.
 DCart enables buying and selling of product with bare minimum computations and hence lower gas ⛽.
+Uses **IPFS** for storing images.

 #### The Problem 😞